prince0010/chess-microservices/Readme.md

 1. Every lesson parent opened should track last lesson played, even if 20 lessons was completed.
 (Table => LessonPlayed)
 2. The first time one lesson is played and completed should be stored.
 (Table => LessonCompleted)
 3. Points earned by user should increment global score one time the lesson was completed.
+4. To verify if a lesson_parent is completed or not was created LessonParentEnabled (it helps to determine list of lessons parents disabled or not)

 # LESSONS LEVEL 2 LOGIC